-Average Total Phosphorous (TP) measured during 2011 was 225.2 $\mu$ g/L, which falls into the hypereutrophic, or extremely productive, classification.
-Sediment core analysis suggests that Isle Lake has always been nutrient rich, though it is likely becoming moreso due to developments in its watershed.
-High levels of runoff in 2011 likely contributed to increased amounts of TP in the lake, as in 1996, a high runoff year, as much as 53% of the lakes TP came from watershed runoff.
-Internal sources contribute large amounts of phosphorous to the lake, and it is likely that internal loading was high in 2011 due to low dissolved oxygen concentrations.
-In 2011, TP ranged from a minimum of 24.0 $\mu$ g/L on June 22 to 300 $\mu$ g/L on August 2nd.
+Average Total Phosphorous (TP) measured during 2014 was 252.4 μ g/L, which falls into the hypereutrophic, or extremely productive, classification.
+Sediment core analysis suggests that Isle Lake has always been nutrient rich, though it is likely becoming moreso due to developments in its watershed2.
+Internal sources contribute large amounts of phosphorous to the lake, and it is likely that internal loading was high in 2014 due to low dissolved oxygen concentrations.
+In 2014, TP ranged from a minimum of 127 μ g/L on June 15th to a maximum of 358 μ g/L on August 24th.
 Mitchell (1999) suggests that the management of septic systems and development in the watershed may result in noticeable improvements in lake water quality.